r-lib/devtools/revdep/problems.md

 # prodigenr

-Version: 0.3.0
+Version: 0.4.0

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘stats’
+    Namespaces in Imports field not imported from:
+      ‘clipr’ ‘desc’ ‘devtools’
       All declared Imports should be used.
     ```